Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The problem is that they are not able to channelize the energy properly through their throat chakra.
 The energy flow within their throat chakra is in access and it’s also impacting the lower chakras.

-Again the main issue here is that they are not able to deal effectively with their inner feelings and emotions.
+Again the main issue here is that they cannot deal effectively with their inner feelings and emotions.
 They constantly try to justify either how perfect or how miserable their life is.

 They make extra effort to ensure that the other person has well understood their situation.
 They lack the ability to sit still and analyze their own thoughts.

-It’s important to understand that such people should not be judged for the way they are, because excessive talking is a mechanism they adopt to soothe their worry and anxiety.
+It’s important to understand that such people should not be judged for how they are because excessive talking is a mechanism they adopt to soothe their worry and anxiety.

 It’s just that their overactive mind is manifesting itself in the physical as excessive talking.
 You can think of it as a form of emotional release.